 - It helps to obtain the opinions and suggestions of experts.

 - Since the information is obtained from the informants not directly connected so it is doubtful that the results will be fully true.

-If the investigator is a biased person then he/she can twist the fact.
+- If the investigator is biased, he/she can twist the fact.

 4) Information from local correspondents

-Information from local correspondents is the method of data collection where the local agents called correspondents employed in various places collect information in their own ways and send them to the central office where data are analyzed and processed.
+Information from local correspondents is the method of data collection where the local agents called correspondents employed in various places collect information in their own ways and send it to the central office where data are analyzed and processed.

 This method is generally used by newspaper agencies to get information about important events regarding politics, sports, accidents, strikes, etc.

 - It helps to collect information from a wide area.

 - Very cheap and yields results easily and promptly.

 - Information can be obtained on a regular basis.

 - Information may not be accurate and reliable due to personal prejudice and biases.

 - Very difficult to check or verify the accuracy of the collected data.

 5) Mailed Questionnaire Method

-Mailed Questionnaire is a method of data collection where a questionnaire consisting a list of questions pertaining to the inquiry is prepared to have some blank spaces for answers and is sent to the respondents who are expected to write the answers in the blank spaces.
+A mailed Questionnaire is a method of data collection where a questionnaire consisting of a list of questions pertaining to the inquiry is prepared to have some blank spaces for answers and is sent to the respondents who are expected to write the answers in the blank spaces.

 - The most economical method as it needs the least amount of money, time, and manpower.

 - Information can be easily obtained however the area may be.

-- Since information is given by informants themselves the information is free from biases of the investigator.
+- Since information is given by the informants themselves the information is free from biases of the investigator.

 - It can’t be used where the informants are not literate.

 - Considerable non-responses as most of the informants don’t return the questionnaire.

 - A returned questionnaire may be filled with haphazard answers because informants might have misunderstood the question.

 6) Internet Surveys